 1. Overview

-In this quick tutorial, we’ll make use of Liquibase to evolve the database schema of a Java web application.
+In this quick tutorial, we’ll learn how to use Liquibase to evolve the database schema of a Java web application.
+First, we’ll examine a general Java app, and then we’ll focus on some interesting options available that integrate well with Spring and Hibernate.

-We can use the include and includeAll attributes for nesting other changelog files under this root changelog.
+We can use the include and includeAll attributes to nest other changelog files under this root changelog.

 <dependency>